jamulussoftware/jamuluswebsite/README.md

 1. Once we’ve agreed to release the changes to production (usually just before a software release), we then create GitHub issues for each language, tagged for that release.
 You can ask questions about the work there.
 1. We then create a “translation_[versionNo]” branch which contains all relevant changes in a single commit for easy translation (`git branch translation_[versionNo] release && git checkout translation_[versionNo] && git merge --squash changes`).
 1. Translators for each language then update any affected files in their language and open pull requests to merge them into a new branch for the release.
 Those pull requests are linked to the relevant GitHub issue in step 2.
-1. When all translations are merged (issues will then close automatically), we merge that new branch into the trunk.
+1. When all translations are merged (issues will then close automatically), we merge that new branch into the `release`.

 ### Points to note